 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

 The Windward Coast is such a beautiful part of Oahu.
 So much to do, see, and of course, eat!
-Most of these spots are in Kailua and Kaneohe, but some have other locations in Honolulu and on the North Shore as well!
-If you’re exploring the Windward Coast here are the best restaurants you won’t want to miss!
+Most of these restaurants in Kailua and Kaneohe even have other locations in Honolulu and on the North Shore as well!
+If you’re exploring the Windward Coast here are the best restaurants in Kailua and Kaneohe you won’t want to miss!

 Best restaurants in Kaneohe

-Hands down the best restaurant experience you will have on Oahu.
+Not only is Haleiwa Joe’s one of the best places to eat in Kaneohe, but it is also hands down the best restaurant experience you will have on Oahu!
 I mean seriously.
 The views are breathtaking, the food is immaculate, and the drinks set a gold standard.
-We went here twice during our trip, and I can’t wait to experience this place again when I go back.
+I visit 1-2 times every time I come to Oahu.
+I’m obsessed.

-They are located in the Haiku Gardens in Kaneohe, so you can explore and take pictures there before or after dinner.
+They are located in the Haiku Gardens in Kaneohe (which is FREE to explore!), so you can explore and take pictures there before or after dinner.
 There is also another location in Haleiwa if you’re staying on the North Shore!

 Best restaurants in Kailua

 In the mood for BBQ?
 Head to Easy ‘Que.
 Everything was so packed with flavor, including all of the delicious sides.
-I think we tried just about every side they offered, because we just could not decide.
+I think we tried just about every side they offered because we just could not decide.
 They also offer fun cocktails and plenty of bourbon, whiskey, and rye options.
 They even offer bourbon flights and alcoholic slushies!
-If you need another breakfast spot in the area, they also have a sister location not too far away called Over Easy.

 Another great BBQ spot that has a Kailua location is Kono’s Northshore, which I included in the best restaurants on North Shore.